 Stray Leaves understands the issue of privacy related to living individuals who do not want any information whatsoever published about themselves or others in their family.

-However, genealogy content appearing in Stray Leaves is public information which appears in the public record or in documented sources.
+However, genealogy content appearing in Stray Leaves is public information that appears in the public record or in documented sources.
 This genealogy content can be accessed and obtained elsewhere.

 PUBLIC INFORMATION IS NOT PRIVATE INFORMATION